inspector text

 itSEARCHR

-Same as Excel's built-in SEARCH function, but searches from right to left.
+Same as Excel's built-in SEARCH function, but searches from right to left, and returns the position number counting from right to left.

 Locates one text string within a second text string, and returns the number of the ending (rightmost) position of the first text string from the last character of the second text string.